Classic PCL Teams

 Many believe the '34 Angels were the best minor league team in history.
 They won the pennant with the best record [.733] in PCL history and during the 26-week season won 23 of 26 series with the other teams.
 Since LA won both halves of the season there was no playoff, but the owners devised a postseason series between the Angels and an All-Star team from the other seven clubs, which was selected by fans voting through newspaper ballots.
 Los Angeles won 4 of the 6 games.
 The Angels were led by triple crown winner Frank Demaree [.383, 45 HR, 173, RBI], Jigger Statz [.324, 61 SB] and three twenty-game winners: Fay Thomas [28-4, 2.59], Lou Garland [ 21-9, 2.67] and Mike Meola [20-5, 2.90].

-NOTE: This team was ranked as the best minor league team of all-time on Minor League Baseball's web site's list of all-time minor league teams.
+NOTE: This team was ranked as the best minor league team of all-time on on the list of greatest all-time minor league teams selected by historians Bill Weiss and Marshall Wright in 2001.

 1935 SAN FRANCISCO SEALS